-There will be a minimum 5-minute break between qualifying session 1 and qualifying session 2.
+There will be a minimum 5-minute break between qualifying session 1 and qualifying session 2 but in cases of force majeure this can be altered.
 Directly after the chequered flag is shown for qualifying session 1 the break will begin.
 Qualifying session 2 will start when the green light is switched on.
 The exact start time of qualifying session 2 will be announced on the timing monitors and/or over RMC.